hectorm/docker-qemu-reactos/README.md

 #### `QEMU_VM_KVM`
 Start QEMU in KVM mode (`false` by default).
-> The `--privileged` option is required to use KVM in the container.
+> The `--device /dev/kvm` option is required to use KVM in the container.

 ## License
 See the [license](LICENSE.md) file.